Leopolis Jazz Fest

 Leopolis Jazz Fest (previously Alfa Jazz Fest) is an international jazz festival, annually held in June in Lviv (Ukraine) since 2011.
 The Guardian included Leopolis Jazz Fest in the list of the best European festivals.

 Overview

-The festival was established by Mikhail Fridman, a Russian oligarch, co-founder of LetterOne and Alfa Group, Chairman of the Supervisory Board of Alfa Group and a native of Lviv, in 2011.
+The festival was initiated by Mikhail Fridman, one of a shareholders of Alfa-Bank Ukraine and a native of Lviv, in 2011.

-Until 2017 the main sponsor of the festival was Alfa-Bank (Ukraine), and therefore the festival was called Alfa Jazz Fest.
+The founder and the title sponsor of the festival till 2017 was Alfa-Bank (Ukraine) (from 2022 Sense Bank), and therefore the festival was called Alfa Jazz Fest.
 In 2017, the festival was renamed to Leopolis Jazz Fest to indicate its venue (Leopolis is the city's name in Latin).